-Proposed House Bill No. 290 (currently in the House of Representatives), introduced during the 2010 Special Session, may authorize non-reciprocal payments to the Commonwealth during fiscal years 2011 and 2012 of \$2,427,500 for each year for local correctional facility and operational support, should the current version be enacted.
+House Bill No. 290 authorized non-reciprocal payments to the Commonwealth during fiscal years 2011 and 2012 of \$2,427,500 for each year for local correctional facility and operational support.
+The Authority came to an agreement with the Office of State Budget Director to waive the payment to the Commonwealth of Kentucky for the year ended June 30, 2011.